mpourmpoulis/PythonVoiceCodingPlugin/doc/README.md

 As a consequence you can use the grammar released with  0.1.0 with any of the 0.1.x versions of the plug-in. there will be none the less two exceptions to that rule

-- If there's a small critical bug that I have missed the grammar, in which case you will be notified accordingly
+- If there's some critical bug that I have missed the grammar or a minor code  tweak that does not affect the rules themselves, in which case you will be notified accordingly

 - Experimental features, which are either way not stable and not enabled by default!